IvannaBaturynska/Machine-Learning-Udacity-Nanodegree/README.md

-As a part of "Machine Learning Engineer" nanodegree by Udacity (https://www.udacity.com/), the projects presented in this repository have been conducted by Ivanna Baturynska, and approved by Udacity professional team.
+the projects conducted as a part of "Machine Learning Engineer" nanodegree by Udacity (https://www.udacity.com/).